 With all the harsh chemicals out there today, people want all natural pest control products for their homes.
-Generally, natural pest control chemicals are safer for humans than synthetic ones.
+Generally, natural pest control chemicals are safer for humans and pets than synthetic ones.
 But they’re not always regulated the same.
-This article explores the toxicity of organic insecticides & how we should and shouldn’t use them.
+This article explores the toxicity hazards of organic insecticides & how we should and shouldn’t use them.

 Does All Natural Equal Non-Toxic?